bbauska/TUMx-DWAPNx/README.md

 We also want to define groups of similar objects, objects that have similar attributes and behavior.
 For details about object-oriented programming paradigm, visit the following link.
-Now, let\'s return to our objects and our concerns.
+Now, let&apos;s return to our objects and our concerns.
 So, we know how to create objects that combine data and behavior.